Daoud-Hussain/Cloud-Native-Monitoring/README.md

 ## Things you will Learn 🤯

-1. Python and How to create Monitoring Application in Python using Flask and psutil
+1. Python and How to create Monitoring Application in Python using Flask and psutil.
 2. How to run a Python App locally.
-3. Learn Docker and How to containerize a Python application
+3. Learn Docker and How to containerize a Python application.
-    1. Creating Dockerfile
+    - Creating Dockerfile
-    2. Building DockerImage
+    - Building DockerImage
-    3. Running Docker Container
+    - Running Docker Container
-    4. Docker Commands
+    - Docker Commands
-4. Create ECR repository using Python Boto3 and pushing Docker Image to ECR
+4. Create ECR repository using Python Boto3 and pushing Docker Image to ECR.
-5. Learn Kubernetes and Create EKS cluster and Nodegroups
+5. Learn Kubernetes and Create EKS cluster and Nodegroups.
-6. Create Kubernetes Deployments and Services using Python!
+6. Create Kubernetes Deployments and Services using Python.

-## **Prerequisites** !
+## **Prerequisites**  📋

 (Things to have before starting the projects)